-What it cannot do is uploading the application to the internal/external flash before loading them from there.
+What it cannot do is uploading the application image to a temporary storage slot of the internal/external flash before loading it from there into the application area.
 This article helps you implement the missing step: uploading the image to the internal/external flash via a Bluetooth connection.

-This article guides you through how to upload images to storage slots using the standard OTA DFU process.
-To learn how to bootload the uploaded images from the slots please read this article: https://www.silabs.com/community/wireless/bluetooth/knowledge-base.entry.html/2017/07/19/switching_betweenfi-GnNI
+This article guides you through how to upload images to storage slots using the standard OTA DFU process (used by the OTA Apploader).
+To learn how to load the uploaded images from the slots into the application area please read this article: https://www.silabs.com/community/wireless/bluetooth/knowledge-base.entry.html/2017/07/19/switching_betweenfi-GnNI

-To make the OTA uploader compatible with the Silicon Labs Bluetooth OTA bootloader that loads the image directly to the application area, first we have to understand how the standard OTA DFU method works.
+To make the OTA uploader compatible with Silicon Labs Bluetooth OTA Apploader that loads the image directly to the application area, first we have to understand how the standard OTA DFU method works.

 The OTA uploader uses a similar process:

 The attached code implements image uploading to the slots using the standard OTA process.
 It is also extended with the possibility to select a slot to upload to, and to select a slot to boot from.
 You are free to modify this example according to your needs.